-One more direction is based on the different approximation approaches of light curves and uses best-fit parameters of phenomenological functions as features for classification models.
-In~\citep{refId0},~\citep{2019ApJ...884...83V}, and~\citep{2021AJ....161..141S} the light curves are approximated with specific parameterized models.
-The fitted parameters of these models as well as their uncertainties are used as inputs of different classification algorithms.
-One of the first application of neural networks for the supernovae classification based on this approach is described in~\citep{10.1093/mnras/sts412}.
-Similar model is used in~\citep{10.1111/j.1365-2966.2011.18514.x} for classification of simulated Dark Energy Survey light curves using Boosting Decision Trees (BDTs) and Kernel Density Estimation (KDE) methods.
-Other functions for the light curve approximation are demonstrated in~\citep{refId0_Guy},~\citep{10.1111/j.1365-2966.2011.18514.x}, and~\citep{refId0_Taddia}.
-Different parameterization methods and wavelet decomposition approach for input feature generation are presented in~\citep{Lochner_2016} and tested in photometric supernova classification using a list of machine learning algorithms.
+One more method is based on different approximation approaches of the light curves and uses the best-fit parameters of phenomenological functions as features for classification models.
+In~\citet{refId0},~\citet{2019ApJ...884...83V}, and~\citet{2021AJ....161..141S} light curves are approximated using specific parameterized models.
+The fitted parameters of these models as well as their uncertainties are used as inputs for different classification algorithms.
+One of the first applications of neural networks for supernovae classification based on this approach is described in~\citet{10.1093/mnras/sts412}.
+A similar model is used in~\citet{10.1111/j.1365-2966.2011.18514.x} for the classification of simulated Dark Energy Survey (DES) light curves using boosting decision trees (BDTs) and kernel density estimation (KDE) methods.
+Other functions for light curve approximations are demonstrated in~\citet{refId0_Guy},~\citet{10.1111/j.1365-2966.2011.18514.x}, and~\citet{refId0_Taddia}.
+Different parameterization methods and wavelet decomposition approaches for input feature generation are presented in~\citet{Lochner_2016} and tested in photometric supernova classification using a list of machine learning algorithms.